Force over Distance: Chapter 39

 “Not a chance, sergeant,” Young replied, just as mild.

-When Young and James reentered the control interface room, Volker was in the midst of a presentation.
+When Young and James reentered the CI room, Volker was in the middle of a presentation.
 James dropped into her usual spot.
-Young posted himself up against the back wall of the room.
+Young posted himself up at the back wall of the room.

 Rush didn’t notice their arrival.